legendu-net/blog/misc/content/2017-06-11-proxychains-tips.markdown

 ## Tricks and Traps

-1. Use IP addresses instead of domain names if you do not know how to set up DNS for ProxyChains.
+1. It is suggested that you use IP addresses instead of URL names when configuring ProxyChains.
+  The reason is that IP addresses always work while URL names might not work if all the following situations are met.
+    - The proxy is for internal use in an enterprise, which is often the case.
+    - You use ProxyChains in a Docker container and forget to configure DNS for your Docker container.

 2. no special requirement on .ssh/config